CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

    >**Note**: Wait about 60 seconds then refresh your GitHub repository landing page for the next step.

 1. Click on **Next** from the bottom right to continue with the next exercies.

+### Summary

+In this exercise, you have successfully generated JavaScript code with the help of Copilot.